 - Try to ensure that your child’s diet contains adequate fruit and vegetables, fiber and fluid (water and fruit juice).
-Good sources of fiber are cereals, brown rice, bran, prunes and high-fiber breads.
+Good sources of fiber are cereals, brown rice, bran, prunes, and high-fiber bread.

 - Reward his successes with hugs, and various forms of praise for clean pants.